Table of Contents

 You can turn on the two-factor authentication whenever you’re ready to use it again.

-Turn on two-step verification for a more secure and protected account.
+Turn on Amazon multi-factor authentication for a more secure and protected account.
 This will ensure more barriers to protecting your personal information like your personal address and credit card information.
 It does require more effort when logging into your Amazon Seller Central account, but it is a good safety measure against hackers.